 Tubani recipe is another northern Nigerian dish that is primarily consumed by Hausas.
-It is prepared in three (3) different methods just like Gauda as a result of the differences in the ingredients used.
+It is prepared using three (3) different methods, just like Gauda, as a result of the differences in the ingredients used.

 How to Make Tubani Recipe with Masara and Soya Beans